1. Resume examples

 Copied!

-A college degree can’t hurt and some certifications will show your commitment to learning and professional development.
 While traditional receptionist positions may only require a high school diploma or equivalent, a college degree can be a big advantage when it comes to securing a receptionist job at a top company.
+Additional credentials, like certifications, can also show your commitment to learning and professional development.

-We recommend listing your education with the year first, followed by the name of the institution, the degree (if applicable) and location.
-If you have a bachelor’s degree or higher, it’s not necessary to list your high school.
+List your highest level of education with the name of the school, the degree or diploma, and the location.
+If you have an associate degree or higher, you don’t need to list your high school diploma.

 Associate of Communications, Pierce College, Los Angeles